sriramrudraraju/npm-package-template/README.md

 Publishs to npm. (have to login if needed using `npm login`)

 ### Github actions for CI/CD
-create `.yml` for github actions in `.github/workflows` and paset the code
+create `.yml` file for github actions in `.github/workflows` and paste the code

 ```
 name: Node CI